darioncassel/sok-differential-testing/index.md

 #### Software Security Testing Background and Definitions

-In a classical sense, *Software testing* consists of the dynamic verification that a program provides expected behaviors on a finite set of *test cases* called a *test suite*.
+In a classical sense, *software testing* consists of the dynamic verification that a program provides expected behaviors on a finite set of *test cases* called a *test suite*.
 Closely related is the notion of *dynamic testing* that evaluates software by observing its execution.
 On the other hand, *Static testing* checks *software development artifacts* (i.e requirements, design,or code) without the execution of these artifacts.
 Static testing is usually performed either through *manual reviews* or *automated analysis*.

 After a particular test case is executed, the observed and intended behaviors of the *software under test* (SUT) are compared, resulting in a *verdict* that is either:
 - *Pass*: the behaviors conform